 Characteristics: Weakness and wasting of shoulder, upper arm and shin muscles.
 Joint deformities are common, and heart complications can be serious.

-Facioscapulohumeral (FSH) • Age of onset: childhood to early adulthood
+Facioscapulohumeral (FSH or FSHD) • Age of onset: childhood to early adulthood

 Characteristics: Childhood onset causes more severe symptoms than adult onset.
 Weakness and wasting affect face muscles, speech, eyelids, shoulders and upper arms.
 Progresses slowly with periods of rapid deterioration.

 Limb-girdle (LGMD) • Age of onset: childhood to middle age